erinnacland/erinnacland.github.io/_pages/about.md

 />

 **Figures.** Overall and prolonged self-reported anger and current violent behaviour by age in justice-involved youth.
 Mean age = 14.9 years, standard deviation (SD) = 1.40.​
 <img src='/images/Angerfindings.png' style="height: 400px; margin-right: 20px; margin-bottom: 10px; padding-top: 20px;" >
 <br>
-**IMPLICATIONS:** ​​There may be two youth anger profiles that are about twice as likely to reoffend compared to their low-anger counterparts: prolonged anger, serious offenders, and short-fuse, non-violent offenders.
+**IMPLICATIONS:** ​​There may be two youth anger profiles that are at twice the odds of reoffending compared to their low-anger counterparts: prolonged anger-serious offenders and short fuse-nonviolent offenders.
 The first may represent a brooding youth capable of violence who also tends to engage in non-violent offences (like stealing).
 The second may represent a quick-tempered youth who tends to act on their emotions with little forethought, but it less likely to commit serious crimes.
 This latter repeat-offender type may be more likely to desist as they age, as emotion regulation improves with age and less serious youth offenders tend to desist offending in adulthood.

-Lastly, different characteristics of anger matter more or less depending on youths' age.
+Lastly, anger may be especially tied to current violent behaviour in older adolescents.
 Further research is still needed to replicate and build on the limited findings in this area. ​

 <sub> Acland, E. L. & Cavanagh, C. (2022).
 Anger, violence, and recidivism in justice system involved youth.
 Justice Quarterly. https://doi.org/10.1080/07418825.2022.2028882.
 View full-text accepted manuscript here.
 Illustrations and excerpts of this summary are from my article on this paper published in The Conversation Canada. </sub>

+---
+###Is emotion recognition uniquely linked to aggression in children?

+We found that poor negative emotion recognition in children was uniquely linked to increased verbal/physical aggression, as opposed to non-aggressive externalizing symptoms (i.e., ADHD and ODD; N = 298).

+Emotion insensitivity (e.g., thinking a sad face is showing no emotion) appeared to contribute more to this relation than emotion misspecifications (e.g., mistaking a fearful face for looking angry).

+**​Figures.**​ Negative emotion (NE) insensitivity and mispecification's relation to concurrent overt (i.e., verbal/physical) aggression in 4- and 8-year-olds.
+Age, gender, verbal ability were controlled.
+Jitter (0.05) was added to points for improving visibility of point density.
+NE scores are mean-centered.

+**​IMPLICATIONS:** Aggressive children appear to have unique difficulties in understanding others' cues of distress and hostility.
+Not being as sensitive to others' negative reactions may enable these youth to harm others without having to feel bad about doing so.

+<sub> Acland, E. L., Jambon, M., & Malti, T. (2021).
+Children's emotion recognition and aggression: A multi-cohort longitudinal study.
+Aggressive Behavior, 1– 13. https://doi.org/10.1002/ab.21989. ​Full-text available here. </sub>

+---
+###How is parasympathetic nervous system activity linked to prosociality in children?

+We found a goldilocks relation between children's ‘rest and digest' system (i.e., parasympathetic nervous system) and their prosociality (N = 300).
+Children with moderate levels of parasympathetic system activation had increased sympathy and prosocial behaviours (e.g., sharing).
+However, this was only the case for children in middle childhood, not early childhood.
+Parasympathetic system activation was indicated by children resting respiratory sinus arrhythmia (RSA).

+**Figures.** Resting RSA and child- and caregiver-reported sympathy and prosocial behaviour for 4- and 8-year-olds.
+RSA is mean-centered.

+​**IMPLICATIONS:** Children in middle childhood with under- or over-activation of their parasympathetic nervous system at rest are less prosocial.

+​Those with over-activation of the 'rest and digest' system may be overly serene in the presence of a distressed other, reducing their ability/motivation to feel for and help others.
+Alternatively, 'under-activation' may be related to difficulty regulating one's own distress when confronted by a distressed other.
+Further research is needed to explore this theory.

+Resting RSA has been found to increase with age, thus its influence on behaviour may increase as children age.
+This would explain why we did not find consistent results in early childhood.

+<sub> ​Acland, E. L., Colasante, T., & Malti, T. (2019).
+Respiratory sinus arrhythmia and prosociality in childhood: Evidence for a quadratic effect.
+Developmental Psychobiology, 61(8), 1146-1156. https://doi.org/10.1002/dev.21872.
+Full-text available here. </sub>